googleapis/api-linter/docs/rules/core/0132-response-message-name.md

   summary: List methods must have standardized response message names.
 ---

-# List methods: Request message
+# List methods: Response message

-This rule enforces that all `List` RPCs have a request message name of `List*Response`, as mandated in [AIP-132][].
+This rule enforces that all `List` RPCs have a response message name of `List*Response`, as mandated in [AIP-132][].

 ## Details

-This rule looks at any message matching beginning with `List`, and complains if the name of the corresponding input message does not match the name of the RPC with the suffix `Response` appended.
+This rule looks at any message matching beginning with `List`, and complains if the name of the corresponding returned message does not match the name of the RPC with the suffix `Response` appended.

 ## Examples